 Heat pumps use refrigeration technology, therefore we advise persons involved with the servicing of such units to consider taking the 2 day City & Guilds 2079 Handling Refrigerants course to comply with current legal requirements.

 The MCS Quality Assurance Training and Manual course gives a step by step guide to attaining the MCS standard – (an independant scheme that gives a mark of competency demonstrating that you can install to the highest quality).
 In addition to gaining knowledge of the processes involved in setting up a Quality Management System, delegates are also supplied with all relevant templates, files and technical specifications needed to comply with the requirements of the MCS Scheme.
-Please follow the above link to find out more about MCS.

 Q – Who is the BPEC accredited Heat Pumps Training Course course aimed at?